kaidokert/salt-vagrant-sandbox/README.md

-Salt master/minion boxes with ubuntu.
+Salt master/minion boxes with Ubuntu precise/trusty.
+Installs 2015.8 from official repos

-Using gitfs as Salt root
+State and pillar is configured through both git and filesystem

+Bring up all three boxes

+`vagrant up`

 ssh into the master box

-`vagrant ssh master`
+`vagrant ssh`

 change to work under ubuntu username

-`sudo su ubuntu` #
+`sudo su ubuntu`

-accept all keys

-`salt-key -A`

-test install packages
+Test highstate

 `salt '*' state.highstate`

-Update out of date packages
+Do other things, like update out of date packages for instance

 `salt '*' pkg.list_upgrades`